muguira-james/c-lisp-v1/learnlisp1/src/learnlisp1/README.md

 * (main)

 The package is called :lrn (from the top of the file).
 The 'in-package :lrn' statement brings your variables into view.
 The function 'main' is the test function.
+The lisp file was updated to allow running in a container.
+The very last line in the file is '(main)'.
+This runs the test.
+You will notice that the search runs as you load the file into sbcl.

 The Dockerfile now works !
 I should use a staged build so I can create the executable lisp file and only load that in the final image.